gvwilson/thirdbit/src/fiction/makers-return/index.md

 his voice echoing slightly.

 "Yeah."
-A quarter circle of white-blue-green filled one corner of camera's view.
+A quarter circle of blue, white, and green filled one corner of camera's view.
 The sun was about to set,
 but no,
 she could see that was wrong.
-The planet *rising* to block out the sky, or the ark was falling, down down down but moving so fast that it never hit the ground.
+The planet was actually *rising* to block out the sky, or the ark was falling, down down down but moving so fast that it never hit the ground.
-It was beautiful and impossible and scary all at once, but "home"?
+It was beautiful and impossible and scary all at once, but it wasn't home.

 Without warning half of the screens in front of Violet went red.
 `ERROR` flashed on some,
 `DANGER` on others.
-Wireframe schematics appeared, spun around, and zoomed in.
+Wireframe schematics popped up, spun around, and zoomed in.
 Highlight arrows popped up,
 one three six a dozen.

 "Szego!
-What's happening?"
+Status!"
 Captain Leung barked.

 "Overload in relay six.
 Checking…
 Correction, in relays six, seven, and nine."
-Doctor Szego spoke quickly.
+Doctor Szego spoke quickly but calmly.
 "The optical conduit you just swapped in must have gone glassy."
 She paused.
 "Warning.